container

 Before we address how containers facilitate virtualization, let’s address the basics.
 In the past, we could solely run one application per server.
 However, the open-systems world of Windows and Linux didn’t have the technologies to safely and securely run multiple applications on the same server.

-So, every time we needed a new application, we would buy a new server.
+So, whenever we needed a new application, we would buy a new server.
 We had the virtual machine (VM) to solve the waste of resources.
 With the VM, we had a technology that permitted us to safely and securely run applications on a single server.
 Unfortunately, the VM model also has additional challenges.

 Migrating VMs

 For example, VMs are slow to boot, and portability isn’t great — migrating and moving VM workloads between hypervisors and cloud platforms is more complicated than it needs to be.
-All of which drove the need for a new technology of containers with container virtualization.
+All of these factors drove the need for new container technology with container virtualization.

 How do containers facilitate virtualization?
-So, we needed a lightweight tool without losing the scalability and agility benefits of the VM-based application approach.
-The lightweight tool is container-based virtualization, and Docker acts at the forefront.
-The container offers a similar capability to that of object-oriented programming.
-They let you build composable modular building blocks, making it easier to design distributed systems.
+We needed a lightweight tool without losing the scalability and agility benefits of the VM-based application approach.
+The lightweight tool is container-based virtualization, and Docker is at the forefront.
+The container offers a similar capability to object-oriented programming.
+It lets you build composable modular building blocks, making it easier to design distributed systems.

 Docker Container Diagram